Rudra-2803/N-Queen-Visualiser/README.md

 Features

-Visualizes the placement of queens on the chessboard.
+1. Visualizes the placement of queens on the chessboard.

-Supports different board sizes (N).
+2. Supports different board sizes (N).

-Interactive step-by-step execution of algorithms.
+3. Interactive step-by-step execution of algorithms.

-Clean and user-friendly interface.
+4.Clean and user-friendly interface.

-Adjustable speed for visualization.
+5. Adjustable speed for visualization.